Connect with others who understand.

 Can You Breastfeed With Type 1 Diabetes?

 Yes, you can breastfeed with type 1 diabetes.
-In fact, some people recommend it.
+In fact, some health experts recommend it.

 • Ear infections